Excerpts from Jim Conrad's

 Deep in the mountains far from any paved road I came onto a large, thriving population of Yarrow -- the same white-flowered, ferny-leafed Eurasian invasive "weed" found along roadsides and in fields these days all across North America.
 Maybe a log-pulling mule a hundred years ago left poop there with a Yarrow seed in it, and this pretty colony results.

 Have you ever seen a beetle with such a pointy rear end, or such a curved back?
 Bea in Ontario identified it as a Tumbling Flower Beetle, genus MORDELLA.
-The common Mordella species is M. marginata, and this could be that, but I read that California is home to dozens of Mordella species, so who knows?
+The common Mordella species is M. marginata, and this could be that, but I read that just in the state of California there are dozens of Mordella species, so who knows?*

 So, do tumbling beetles really tumble?
 What they do is to fall off their perches when disturbed, onto the leaves or ground below.
 It's more than a mere release of foothold, though.
 The hind legs are flattened and have an enlarged femur with which they can deliver a fair kick, which sometimes can result in a tumbling but more often just puts the beetle in a place other than where it was when it kicked.
 It's an escape mechanism not requiring too much thinking.